hermansildnes/hermansildnes/README.md

 #  Hi, I am Herman Sildnes 👨‍💻

 Norwegian pursuing a BSc Computer Science in London.
-I am usually deep in some new rabbit hole, but current interests include data analysis, LLMs and privacy.
+I am usually deep in some new rabbit hole, but current interests include machine learning, LLMs and privacy.
 If I'm not in front of a computer, you will find me in the gym playing squash or working out.

 ### 🔭 Have a look at my [website](https://sildnes.com).